Stranorlar: Built heritage

 Evidence of ancient settlement in the area includes a number of ring fort and holy well sites in the townlands of Stranorlar, Mullandrait, Lough Hill and Admiran.
 Stranorlar's Church of Ireland church, St John's Church in Glebe townland, was built c.
 1729.
 Isaac Butt (1813–1879), founder of the Home Rule movement, is buried in its churchyard.

 Drumboe killings

 In November 1922, during the Irish Civil War, a column of Anti-Treaty IRA irregulars from the 2nd Northern Division were captured at Dunlewey in west Donegal by the National Army and held in Drumboe Castle outside Stranorlar.
 On 14 March 1923, they were taken from the castle to the nearby Drumboe woods and summarily executed.

-There is a memorial to the four men near the Church of Ireland and Bus Éireann depot buildings, and since 1924 there has been a commemoration march to the monument each year by republicans.
+There is a memorial to the four men on Stranorlar's main street and, since 1924, there has been a commemoration march to the monument each year by republicans.
 The four executed men were: